Neutis/neutis-docs/docs/yocto/tutorial.md

 source init.sh
 ```

-You will be in build directory.
-After what you can start building image with:
+You will be in the build directory.
+After that you can start building image with:

 ``` bash
 bitbake neutis-image